In this article:

 What do the statuses mean?
 Why is my machine idle?

-Idle just means your machine is ready to make its next item, if you have the right ingredients!
+Idle just means your machine is standing by, ready to make its next item.
+Read on for more!

 The machines have statuses that indicate they are being built, they are idle/ready, they are making their assigned recipes, or they have finished their task.